Kiln Dry in the Woodworking Industry.

 Kiln dry is a room for drying

-wood that equipped with tools and facilities for manipulating the
+wood that is equipped with tools and facilities for manipulating the

 flow.
-The drying process is fully controlled by arrange the air circulation,
+The drying process is fully controlled by arranging the air circulation,

-humidity and temperature.
-The wood can be dried in shorter time, without any problem with the environmental conditions
+humidity, and temperature.
+The wood can be dried in a shorter time without any problem with the environmental conditions,

-such as: humid or wet weather.
-Almost all of commercial wood is dried in a kiln dry.
+such as humid or wet weather.
+Almost all commercial wood is dried in a kiln.

 It is the kiln

-that is used to dry the wet wood to the moisture content about
+that is used to dry the wet wood to a moisture content of about

 25%.
-It can be used to do the pre-drying before the wood go to the kiln dry to achieve the standard low moisture content (moisture content 6% to 10%).
+It can be used to do the pre-drying before the wood goes to the kiln dry to achieve the standard low moisture content (moisture content 6% to 10%).
 The pre-drying process

-is a large building equipped with: heating tool, fans and vents to keep the
+is a large building equipped with heating tools, fans, and vents to keep the

-ideal conditions for drying process during the whole year.
+ideal conditions for the drying process during the whole year.
 Automatic controls were

 installed to monitor the temperature of the air.
-The room temperatures ranges
+The room temperatures range

 Pre-drying is used by the woodworking industry to prepare the wood